edmcouncil/rdf-toolkit/README.md

 Requirements are being gathered at a [wiki page](https://github.com/edmcouncil/rdf-serializer/wiki/Requirements)

-See for more information about developing rdf-serializer [this](DEVELOP.md) page.
+See for more information about developing rdf-serializer [this](docs/develop.md) page or [this page](docs/dependencies.md) for information about dependencies.

 # issues